 We do not use derivative financial instruments as a hedge against interest rate fluctuations, and, as a result, interest income earned on our cash and cash equivalents and short-term investments is subject to changes in interest rates.
 However, we believe that the impact of these fluctuations does not have a material effect on our financial position due to the immediate available liquidity or short-term nature of these financial instruments.
-As of March 31, 2009, we had \$13.2 million deposited in cash and cash equivalents bearing a weighted-average annual interest rate of 0.24%.
+As of June 30, 2009, we had \$12.1 million deposited in cash and cash equivalents bearing a weighted-average annual interest rate of 0.01124%.

-We are exposed to interest rate fluctuations as a result of our Silicon Valley Bank term loan and revolving debt facility both having interest rates subject to market fluctuations.
+We were exposed to interest rate fluctuations as a result of our Silicon Valley Bank term loan and revolving debt facility both having interest rates subject to market fluctuations.
 We do not currently use derivative instruments to alter the interest rate characteristics of any of our debt.
 The interest rate on our \$5.0 million term loan with Silicon Valley Bank is prime plus 1.5%.
 The revolving debt facility and term loan have minimum interest rates of 5.0% and 5.5%, respectively.
-At March 31, 2009, the revolving debt facility and the term loan interest rates were 5.0% and 5.5%, respectively.
+At June 30, 2009, the revolving debt facility and the term loan interest rates were 5.0% and 5.5%, respectively.
 Given the principal amount of our outstanding liabilities and scheduled payments to Silicon Valley Bank, a change in the prime interest rate by one percentage point for one year would result in a change in our annual interest expense of approximately \$19,000.
+On July 15, 2009, we repaid the outstanding balance of the term loan and terminated the credit facility.